 However, if the overjet or overbite is caused by one of the issues listed above, we may be able to treat the problem with clear aligners.
 The aligners will apply gradual pressure to your teeth to move them into corrected positions as prescribed by your dentist in a custom treatment plan.
 This will leave you with a straighter, more symmetrical smile.

 The clear aligners also move your gum at the same time, keeping proportions in check.
 You will need to wear your clear aligners for about 22 hours each day, removing them to brush, floss, eat and drink.

-Your teeth will progressively shift with the aligners, and you’ll switch to a new set approximately every two weeks.
+With clear aligners, your teeth will slowly shift into their desired position.
+To help with this you will change aligners every two weeks.
 Your custom treatment plan could involve wearing as many as 26 trays, which equates to one tray every two weeks for 12 months.